ottomatica/docable/README.md

 ----

 How would we test these instructions actually work?
-On different platforms and versions of tools?
+After you updated them?
+On different platforms and versions of php (5 vs 7) or tools (netcat bsd vs net traditional)?
+After a year has passed?
 That's what `docable` helps do for you.

 ## Testing with `docable`